 Three-step custom installation pictures for a 36-inch Shaw’s fireclay kitchen sink.

 1. The Uncut Sink Base – Here are photos of a farm sink installation for a Shaw’s 36-inch fireclay sink in Barb J ‘s Adelphi white birch farm-sink base (Legacy style) was ordered with a solid apron so it could be custom-cut for the Shaw’s 36-inch fireclay farm sink which has slightly irregular sides.
 The sink base needed to be cut to her specifications.
 Many cabinets provide farm sink bases which may or may not require this process.
 Shaw’s sinks are handmade and slightly irregular so custom cutting was required for a snug fit.
-Vitreous porcelain farm sinks and other brands of fireclay farm sinks, in addition to those made in metal have little to no variation in size and don’t require custom cutting.
+Vitreous porcelain farm sinks, and other brands of fireclay and cast iron farm sinks, may have no variation in size and don’t require custom cutting.
 Also, it’s important to know whether the bottom front of the sink is radius (curved) or square (0 radius).
 The plan was to mount the sink under Baltic brown granite with a 1/4-inch positive reveal, leaving just a fraction of the inside rim visible.

 2. The Rough-Cut Sink Base – The front of the cinnamon-stained base cabinet was roughly cut to fit the Shaw’s 36-inch fireclay sink, which varies slightly all the way up the sides.
 Note that the bottom corners of the base are square while the bottom corners of the sink are rounded, leaving a little gap to be filled.
 The sink is nearly flush with the base cabinet so the edge of the granite lines up with the rim.